-The DSL and Headteacher will provide an annual report to the governing body/proprietor detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained and in what, ensuring that training is 'refreshed' as required.
+The DSL and Headteacher will oversee training (including Online Safety and Filtering and Monitoring) and provide a termly and annual report to the governing body/proprietor detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained and in what, ensuring that training is 'refreshed' as required.

-The DSL will ensure that there is an up-to-date record of staff training
+The DSL will ensure that there is an up-to-date record of staff training.